1924 Washington Huskies football team: Oregon

-"Confident of humbling the weak Oregon team Bagshaw assembled his men for their only road trip.
-But -- crash, down went the Huskies to a heart-breaking defeat and with it their chances for a championship.
+Bagshaw prepared his team for its only road trip of the season expecting a win over Oregon, but the Huskies were defeated, ending their chances of winning the championship.

 More than one thousand students watched a play-by-play account of the game, telegraphed to the Armory from Eugene.
 On the automatic scoreboard they saw how Jones, Oregon fullback, tore large gaps in the Husky line, saw the great Husky backs gain at will in mid-field only to run up against a stone wall when close to the goal line.

 At Eugene the field was a virtual quagmire.
 Bad breaks, poor headwork and penalties cost Washington the tilt.

 Wilson's punt from behind his own goal line struck the cross bar and rebounded over the line.
 Mautz, lanky Webfooter end, fell on the ball for what proved to be the winning score.

 Injuries to Kuhn, McRae and Guttormsen, handicapped the team a great deal."